 By and large, condensation is noticeable and easy to spot when it forms on non-absorbent surfaces for example windows or tiles for example it might be easy to spot and wipe clean.
 However, on more absorbent surfaces, however, it may go unnoticed until mould growth or damage to decorative finishes occurs.

 The musty smell associated with mould growth might start to get stronger as more condensation builds up, and ventilation or remediation isn’t carried out.
 It’s at this stage that you may need advice on controlling condensation within the property.
-For more information about what causes condensation visit our causes of condensation page.
+For more information about the causes of condensation on our “what causes condensation” page.

 Did you know?